FloatingArrayDesign/MoorDyn/docs/inputs.rst

 degrees of freedom.
 For coupled pinned bodies and rods the full 6DOF need to be provided, however the rotational values will be ignored by by the MoorDyn-F driver (they can be set to zero).

-When using the MoorDyn driver in OpenFAST mode, the inital positions represents the offsets to the global frame.
+When using the MoorDyn driver in OpenFAST mode, the initial positions represents the offsets to the global frame.
 When using OpenFAST mode with the positions set to 0's, then MoorDyn objects will be simulated based on the positions defined in the MoorDyn input file.
-If a non-zero value is provided, it will be incorporated into the inital positions of coupled objects.
-For example, if the following inital positions are given:
+If a non-zero value is provided, it will be incorporated into the initial positions of coupled objects.
+For example, if the following initial positions are given:

 .. code-block:: none